 Alternatively, our Baltic Self-Drive itinerary is ideal for those that prefer more independence.

 The Estonians are extremely charming, full of warmth and generous hospitality, and you immediately feel welcomed when you arrive in Estonia.
+Tallinn has one of the best-preserved Old Towns, including it’s original walls and most gates.
 Aside from being the commercial hub of the Baltics, Latvia has also produced some fine artists and philosophers in its time, and the Riga Opera House is considered one of the finest in Northern Europe.
-Riga has created a perfect blend of the historic with the contemporary – avant-garde restaurants are housed in Benedictine Monasteries and some of the best bars are in underground cellars created by ancient monks!
-Vilnius, is one of the oldest cities in the world, and has an air of old world gentility.
-Lithuania was once a hub for some of the greatest thinkers and artists of Europe, and is a country full of immense history with a rich heritage from its checkered past.
+Riga has created a perfect blend of the historic with the contemporary – avant-garde restaurants are housed in Benedictine Monasteries, and some of the best bars are in underground cellars created by ancient monks!
+Vilnius, is one of the oldest cities in the world and has an air of old-world gentility.
+Lithuania was once a hub for some of the greatest thinkers and artists of Europe and is a country full of immense history with a rich heritage from its checkered past.

 The Baltic countries are known for their incredible archaeological heritage – in fact this region was home to one of the oldest known civilizations and one of the first languages – dating as far back as 9000 BC and some believe, even further!
 Archaeologists have unearthed several artifacts from the Estonian countryside that date as far back as the Stone Age.
 The Roman Empire had a marked influence on the entire region and several raids took place across the Baltic Sea with Vikings attacking from both the Baltic and the Scandinavian sides.